constarg/terminal-tool-builder-lib/README.md

 #### Arguments
 `c_name` The name of the command to be executed.<br>
-`c_builder` The builder who has the information for this command.
+`c_builder` Is a pointer to the builder to be used.

 #### Return
 It returns zero when everything went well.
 In the event of an error, one of the following may be returned.